 TGbe editor: please insert the following proposed changes (CID #22393).

-To mitigate this sort of traffic analysis a STA can support the ability to periodically and randomly change its
+To mitigate this sort of traffic analysis a STA or an MLD can support the ability to periodically and randomly change its

 MAC addresses and reset counters and seeds prior to association.
-Such a STA, upon reconnecting to a
+Such a STA or an MLD, upon reconnecting to a

 network, can provide either a device ID previously provided by the network or can use an identifiable

-random MAC address (IRM) the STA previously provided to the network or both.
+random MAC address (IRM) the STA or the MLD previously provided to the network or both.
 Either approach allows

-the network to recognize the STA while providing protection against third party tracking or traffic analysis.
+the network to recognize the STA or the MLD while providing protection against third party tracking or traffic analysis.

 While discovering networks, a STA can refrain from gratuitously transmitting Probe Request frames